Do I need Representation?

-Effective November 1, 2000 a new law called the "Oklahoma Broker Relationship Act" Title 59, Oklahoma Statutes, Sections 858-351 to 858-363, totally changed how relationships between real estate licensees and the general public are established.
+Effective November 1, 2000, Amended as of November 1, 2013 a new law called the "Oklahoma Broker Relationship Act" Title 59, Oklahoma Statutes, Sections 858-351 to 858-363, totally changed how relationships between real estate licensees and the general public are established.

 Major changes include terminating "Agency Relationships".
 Establishing "Single-Party Brokers" (a broker who has entered into a written brokerage agreement with a party in a transaction to provide services for the benefit of that party, i.e. you will have advocacy), and "Transactional Brokers" (a broker who provides services by assisting a party in a transaction without being a advocate for the benefit of that party).

 If a broker does not enter into a written brokerage agreement with a party the broker shall perform services only as a transactional broker.
 In other words, if you are looking at homes without signing a Buyers Agreement with a Realtor, then you will NOT have representation or an advocate for your benefit.

 This means if you want "representation" or an "advocate" on your behalf (whether you're a buyer or a seller) by a REALTOR in a real estate transaction, you must sign an agreement with a "Broker".
 "Broker" is now defined as or refers to: a real estate broker, an associated broker associate, sales associate, or provisional sales associate authorized by a real estate broker to provide brokerage services.

 How does this affect you the consumer?
 Typically, the Listing Broker represents the Seller, and can only represent you as a Transactional Broker.
 They are not your advocate.
 If you do decide to buy on your own, you are assuming all the risks, i.e. Caveat Emptor (Let the Buyer Beware).